 Phase 1 construction and testing of Washington, D.C.'s Silver Line Metro project has been completed, according to documents submitted by contractors on Friday, Feb.
 7, 2014.

 PATH weekend train service between New Jersey points and downtown Manhattan will cease for 45 weekends during this year, in order to expedite installation of Positive Train Control (PTC), PATH and parent Port Authority of New York & New Jersey (PA) said.

 As the U.S. bolsters its passenger rail options, from high speed rail startups to streetcar revivals, those designing the safest land transport mode seek to make it safer still.

-U.S. freight rail traffic rose during the week ending Nov.
-16, 2013, measured against the comparable week in 2012, the Association of American Railroads reported Thursday, Nov.
-21.
+U.S. freight rail traffic declined during the week ending Feb.
+1, 2014, but gained ground during the month of January, the Association of American Railroads reported Thursday, Feb.
+6.